niftools/blender_niftools_addon/docs/development/design/issues.rst

   - To identify the collision type to export, we rely exclusively on :attr:`bpy.types.GameObjectSettings.collision_bounds_type`.
-    This also ensures that collision settings imported from nifs will work with blender's game engine.
+    This also ensures that collision settings imported from nifs will work with Blender's game engine.

 Bone
 ----

-* Setting up the parent chile relationship is difficult for a number of reasons
+* Setting up the parent-child relationship is difficult for a number of reasons

  - The :attr:`bpy.types.Bone.parent` is a read-only value, only writable by through a :class:`bpy.types.EditBone`.